 FAQ

-Traditional guacamole is prepared using avocado, onions, tomatoes and chilli peppers.
-All these ingredients are high FODMAPs.
-So, guacamole containing these ingredients is high in FODMAP.
+Traditional guacamole is made with avocado, onions, tomatoes, and chili peppers—all of which are high in FODMAPs.
+This means that guacamole containing these ingredients is not FODMAP-friendly.

-According to Monash, a serving size of ⅛th, an avocado or two tablespoons of guacamole is safe to include in the FODMAP diet.
+According to Monash University, a safe serving size for a low-FODMAP diet is ⅛th of an avocado or two tablespoons of guacamole.

 Avocado is low FODMAP as long as the serving size is under the recommended size.
-Monash University recommends ⅛th an avocado or 30 g as a serving size that is low in FODMAP.
+Monash University recommends ⅛th of an avocado or 30 g as a serving size, which is low in FODMAP.

 FODMAP content present in Avocado: Fructose